Sneaky Feelings: History

 Sneaky Feelings were one of four Dunedin bands to reap the benefits of the newly formed Flying Nun label with the release of the Dunedin Double EP in 1982, alongside the Stones, the Verlaines and the Chills.
 Sneaky Feelings were drawn to a wider variety of musical styles than most early Flying Nun bands and were one of the first to experiment in the recording studio.
 However the multi-voiced harmonies of the band's sound were not well-suited to the primitive recording conditions of early Flying Nun, so it is rarely captured at its best on the albums they released.
-The band's biggest hit has been their single "Husband House" in 1985, which reached #16 on NZ charts.
+The band's biggest hit was their single "Husband House" in 1985, which reached number 16 in the NZ charts.

 After the demise of Sneaky Feelings in 1989, Bannister founded the Dribbling Darts.
 He later worked briefly with the Mutton Birds alongside Ross Burge.
 Subsequently, Bannister formed the band The Weather.
 He also wrote a book about the experience of being in a band during the heyday of the Dunedin sound movement - Positively George Street.
-Pine has returned sporadically to music, notably in the Dunedin-based band Death Ray Cafe in the late 1980s, but his involvement in music has been largely curtailed by his work in the New Zealand diplomatic corps.
+Pine has returned sporadically to music, notably in the Dunedin-based band Death Ray Cafe in the late 1980s, joined by Nathan McConnell (drums, percussion), Mark Brooke (guitar, vocals) and Peter Bell (bass, vocals).
+His involvement in music has been largely curtailed by his work in the New Zealand diplomatic corps.
 In June 2020 he was appointed New Zealand's High Commissioner to India.
 Sneaky Feelings briefly re-formed in 1992 to record several extra tracks and to tour to promote the CD release of Send You.
 They also re-formed to perform a one-off concert as part of a celebration of Dunedin music, held in that city in 2006.
 In early 2008, Kelcher formed The South Tonight with Richard James, who had also been in an early Flying Nun group, Mainly Spaniards.
 Kelcher later stood as a candidate for the Green Party of Aotearoa New Zealand in the 2014 New Zealand general election, for the Christchurch seat of Ilam.